$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Introduction

 Our goal in introducing the positivity conjecture \eqref{Macdopos} was to define a much larger framework in which the extra structure could potentially lead to a combinatorial interpretation for the $(q,t)$-Kostka coefficients.
 This extra structure seems for instance to include special recursions and Butler-type rules for the coefficients $K_{\Omega \Lambda}(q,t)$ (see Conjectures~\ref{conjecf1}, \ref{conjecf2} and \ref{conjecf3}).
 We are thus still hopeful that this much richer framework holds the key to unraveling the mysterious combinatorics of the $(q,t)$-Kostka coefficients.

-The article, being already quite long, does not contain the $t=1$ case (to be treated in \cite{CL}), or such topics as the relations between the elementary bases ($m$-symmetric monomials, power-sums, and Schur functions), or the introduction of a scalar product with respect to which the $m$-symmetric Macdonald polynomials are orthogonal, which we all plan to study in forthcoming works.
+The article, being already quite long, does not contain the $t=1$ case (to be treated in \cite{CL}), or the deeper properties of the $m$-symmetric Macdonald polynomials (such as the orthogonality with respect to a natural scalar product, the formulas for the squared-norm and the evaluation, etc.), which are studied in \cite{CL2}.
 We have instead focused on establishing properties of the $K_{\Omega \Lambda}(q,t)$ coefficients, and, as such, have restricted ourselves to only presenting results that were necessary to establish such properties.